RobSpectre/Talks-Old/README.md

 # Rob's talks - A bunch of Rob's talks, now with tender git flavor.

+## Intro to LimeJS - A HTML5 framework for making 2D Games.

+### Summary

+LimeJS is a Closure/Box2d based framework for making 2D games for browsers both on desktops and mobile.

+### Installation

+Download LibreOffice, snacky!

 ## Boxee for Hackers - a quick technical intro for folks who want to hack on Boxee.

 ### Summary